 November 30th & December 1st, 2019 – the Shipyards Christmas Festival

 The Shipyards Christmas Artisan Market is a great market that features dozens of local artisan vendors.
-In 2019 the market is open from 1:00 until 9:00 pm on the Saturday (so the same day as the Shipyards Christmas Festival.
-It is also open the following day, so on Sunday, December 1st, from 10:00 am until 5:00 pm.
+In 2019 the market was open from 1:00 until 9:00 pm on the Saturday (so the same day as the Shipyards Christmas Festival).
+It was also open the following day, so on Sunday, December 1st, from 10:00 am until 5:00 pm.

 December 7th, 8th, 14th & 15th, 2019 – the Shipyards Christmas Market

-Put on by the same folk behind the above-mentioned artisan market at North Vancouver’s Shipyards Christmas Festival, 50 or so vendors participate in this craft fair which again happens at the Pipe Shop at Shipbuilders’ Square.
+Put on by the same folk behind the above-mentioned artisan market at North Vancouver’s Shipyards Christmas Festival, 50 or so vendors participated in this craft fair last year which again happened at the Pipe Shop at Shipbuilders’ Square.
 The address of the venue is 115 Victory Ship Way.

-The Shipyards Christmas Market happens on the first two weekends in December.
-On both Saturdays it runs from 10:00 am until 6:00 pm and on the Sundays between 10:00 am and 5:00 pm.
-Admission is free, although donations benefiting the North Shore Neighbourhood House are greatly appreciated.
+The Shipyards Christmas Market happened on the first two weekends in December last year.
+On both Saturdays it ran from 10:00 am until 6:00 pm and on the Sundays between 10:00 am and 5:00 pm.
+Admission was free, although donations benefiting the North Shore Neighbourhood House were greatly appreciated.

 For more ideas on other great places to see Christmas lights in the Lower Mainland, check out Top Things to do at Christmas.